M7Tro/educationalProjects/productStore/README.md

 When making checks in endpoint handlers inside the controller file with an if statement, use the return keyword.
 Otherwise you might get an error because headers will be modified after the response is sent.

+If you want to set up Vite react template inside the current folder, write npm create vite@lastest .

 Topics I am still not very confident about:

 -How mongodb works exactly?